GA-BEWD-2014/BEWD-2014/05_Classes_Objects/slides/slides_05.md

 *	It can be overwritten

 		class My_Class
 			def to_s
-    				puts "I turned the object into string and put it to the screen. " end
+				"The puts method was called."
+			end
 		end

 		my_object = My_Class.new